surveysolutions/docs/content/headquarters/config/admin-settings/index.md

 ﻿+++
-title = "Admin Settings"
+title = "Workspace Settings"
 keywords = ["admin","logo","encryption","accounts"]
 date = 2017-01-09T22:11:21Z
-lastmod = 2023-05-17T01:01:01Z
+lastmod = 2024-06-05T11:11:11Z
-aliases = ["/customer/portal/articles/2707388-admin-settings","/customer/en/portal/articles/2707388-admin-settings","/customer/portal/articles/2707388","/customer/en/portal/articles/2707388","/headquarters/admin-settings"]
+aliases = [
+  "/customer/portal/articles/2707388-admin-settings",
+  "/customer/en/portal/articles/2707388-admin-settings",
+  "/customer/portal/articles/2707388",
+  "/customer/en/portal/articles/2707388",
+  "/headquarters/admin-settings",
+  "/headquarters/config/admin-settings/",
+  "/headquarters/config/workspace-settings"
+]

 +++

-Survey Solutions server [administrator](/headquarters/accounts/survey-solutions-server-administrator/) may adjust the server settings.
+Survey Solutions server [administrator](/headquarters/accounts/survey-solutions-server-administrator/) may adjust the workspace settings.
 These settings affect simultaneously all surveys and all users *in a particular workspace* on the server and have the effect immediately when applied.

-These settings are visible only to the user logged in in an administrative role and can be accessed from: `Menu` &#x2192; `Administration` &#x2192; click particular workspace name &#x2192; `Settings`.
+These settings are visible only to the user logged in in an administrative role and can be accessed from:

+- for the current workspace: `Menu` &#x2192; `Settings` &#x2192; `Workspace settings`.
+- for any other workspace: `Menu` &#x2192; `Administration` &#x2192; click particular workspace name &#x2192; `Settings`.

 ### Export Encryption